aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/self.md

 ```

 # what are two use cases of self?
--in calling the setter methods from inside the class
+1. in calling the setter methods from inside the class
-  -in absence of the explict reference to the calling object, Ruby will only initialize a local variable instead of calliing the setter method
+    * in absence of the explict reference to the calling  object, Ruby will only initialize a local variable instead of calliing the setter method
--in defining class or module methods
+2. in defining class or module methods

 ```ruby
 class Student